ansyblenetwork/aquietlife/_posts/2021-06-29-trading-theses.md

 ---
-title: "Opportunism, capital efficiency, and diversification (OCD): The three principles of trading"
+title: "Principles II: Opportunism, capital efficiency, and diversification (OCD)"
 ---

 Every trading decision should be backed by a thesis.
 In turn, every thesis should uphold one or more of the following principles: